Interconnection between density-regulation and stability in competitive ecological network

 \subsection{Analytical solution for local stability}

 Analytic behaviors of a system can easily be assessed by linearizing the system near a feasible equilibrium point.
-The Jacobian matrix corresponding to this simplified system is also known as the community matrix (M).
-The diagonal elements of the community matrix M can be obtained as partial derivatives of the growth equation of species $i$ with respect to the abundance of itself at equilibrium.
-Hence for the equation \ref{final_equation} the community matrix at the equilibrium point is given by,
+The Jacobian matrix corresponding to this simplified system is also known as the community matrix ($M$).
+The diagonal elements of the community matrix $M$ can be obtained as partial derivatives of the growth equation of species $i$ with respect to the abundance of itself at equilibrium.
+Hence, for the equation \ref{final_equation_reparameterized}, the community matrix at the equilibrium point is given by,

-$X_{i}^{*}$ denotes the equilibrium density of the species $i$ ($X_{i}>0$).
-The off-diagonal elements are also found similarly.
-The off-diagonal element $M_{ij}$ can be obtained as the partial derivative of the growth equation \ref{final_equation} of species $i$ with respect to the abundance of species $j$ at equilibrium, i.e.,
+where $X_{i}^{*}$ denotes the equilibrium density of the species $i$ ($X_{i}^*>0$).
+The off-diagonal element $M_{ij}$ can be obtained as the partial derivative of the growth equation \ref{final_equation_reparameterized} of species $i$ with respect to the abundance of species $j$ at equilibrium, i.e.,